abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Pretty much.
 -->

-Functors
+What are functors
 ===

 The logician Rudolf Carnap invented the word "functor" as part of his project to devise a formal syntax for the natural languages that we use to do science and just talk.
 Originally he took it to mean a phrase whose meaning can be customized by combining it with numerical values, like the phrase "the temperature at x o'clock" which has a different meaning depending on the value of x i.e. a phrase that acts as a function, only not between sets, but between linguistic concepts (such as times and temperature.)

 ![Functor, as envisioned by Rudolf Carnap.](functor_carnap.svg)

 Later, the co-inventor or category theory Sanders Mac Lane borrowed the word, to describe a function between *categories*.
-Here is how he defined it: a functor between two categories (let's call them $A$ and $B$) consists of a pair of mappings - a mapping that maps each *object* in $A$ to an object in $B$ and a mapping that maps each *morphism* between any objects in $A$ to a morphism between objects in $B$ in a way that *preserves the structure* of the category.
+Here is how he defined it: a functor between two categories (let's call them $A$ and $B$) consists of a pair of mappings - a mapping that maps each *object* in $A$ to an object in $B$ and a mapping that maps each *morphism* between any objects in $A$ to a morphism between objects in $B$, in a way that *preserves the structure* of the category.

 ![Functor](functor.svg)